-DNA is found inside a special area of the cell called the nucleus.
+In organisms called eukaryotes, DNA is found inside a special area of the cell called the nucleus.
 Because the cell is very small, and because organisms have many DNA molecules per cell, each DNA molecule must be tightly packaged.
 This packaged form of the DNA is called a chromosome.

 During DNA replication, DNA unwinds so it can be copied.
 At other times in the cell cycle, DNA also unwinds so that its instructions can be used to make proteins and for other biological processes.
 But during cell division, DNA is in its compact chromosome form to enable transfer to new cells.

 Researchers refer to DNA found in the cell's nucleus as nuclear DNA.
 An organism's complete set of nuclear DNA is called its genome.

 Besides the DNA located in the nucleus, humans and other complex organisms also have a small amount of DNA in cell structures known as mitochondria.
 Mitochondria generate the energy the cell needs to function properly.

 In sexual reproduction, organisms inherit half of their nuclear DNA from the male parent and half from the female parent.
 However, organisms inherit all of their mitochondrial DNA from the female parent.
 This occurs because only egg cells, and not sperm cells, keep their mitochondria during fertilization.

 DNA is made of chemical building blocks called nucleotides.
 These building blocks are made of three parts: a phosphate group, a sugar group and one of four types of nitrogen bases.
 To form a strand of DNA, nucleotides are linked into chains, with the phosphate and sugar groups alternating.